Independent Educational Evaluation (IEE) in Maryland

 How do you get an independent educational evaluation (IEE) in Maryland?

 Maryland parents have the right to obtain an Independent Educational Evaluation (IEE) at public expense under COMAR 13A.05.01.14 and 34 CFR 300.502.
 When a parent disagrees with an evaluation conducted by the LEA, they may request an IEE at public expense.
-Upon receiving a written IEE request, the LEA must provide a written response approving or denying the request within 30 days.
-If approved, the LEA advises the parent of the process for arranging the evaluation at public expense.
-If denied, the LEA must file a due process complaint within 30 days of the denial (COMAR 13A.05.01.14; 34 CFR 300.502(b)(2)).
-The LEA may ask the parent to explain their objections but cannot require an explanation and cannot delay the IEE process.
-Maryland requires that the LEA provide parents with information about where an IEE may be obtained and the agency criteria applicable to IEEs, including location and qualifications of evaluators.
-The IEE must meet the same standards as LEA evaluations (e.g., use of validated instruments, qualified evaluators) except that the evaluator must not be employed by the LEA.
-All IEEs — including those obtained at private expense — must be considered by the IEP team in decisions about the child's special education services (34 CFR 300.502(c)).
-If an IEE is ordered by an administrative law judge (ALJ) through due process, the LEA must pay the cost.
+Upon receiving a request for an IEE, the LEA must, without unnecessary delay, either: (1) ensure that an IEE is provided at public expense, or (2) file a due process complaint to demonstrate that its evaluation is appropriate (COMAR 13A.05.01.14; 34 CFR 300.502(b)(2)).
+Maryland MSDE guidance specifies that the LEA should respond to the IEE request within 30 days.
+The LEA may ask the parent to explain their objections to the LEA's evaluation but cannot require an explanation as a condition of proceeding, and cannot unreasonably delay either providing the IEE or filing for due process (34 CFR 300.502(b)(4)).
+Maryland requires that the LEA provide parents with information about where an IEE may be obtained and the agency criteria applicable to IEEs, including the location of the evaluation, the qualifications of the examiner, and the cost (which must be consistent with the LEA's own evaluation costs unless the parent demonstrates that unique circumstances justify higher costs) (34 CFR 300.502(e)).
+The IEE must meet the same standards as LEA evaluations (technically sound instruments, qualified evaluators, comprehensive scope) except that the evaluator must not be employed by the LEA.
+All IEEs — including those obtained at private expense — must be considered by the IEP team in making decisions about the child's special education (34 CFR 300.502(c)).
+If an IEE is ordered by an Administrative Law Judge (ALJ) through due process, the LEA must pay the cost.
 Parents are entitled to one IEE at public expense each time the LEA conducts an evaluation with which the parent disagrees.
+Maryland's Disability Rights Maryland (formerly Maryland Disability Law Center) provides advocacy resources for parents seeking IEEs.

 What Maryland Requires